langhamerm/PCC-2Gen/08-Mongo/homework/homework_instructions.md

 9. Your site doesn't need to match the demo's style, but feel free to attempt something similar if you'd like.
 Otherwise, just be creative!

-### Submission on BCS
+### Submission via Email/Slack

-* **This assignment must be deployed.** * Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!
+* Please submit the link to the Github Repository and live site to your instructor via slack or email!

 ## Instructions